 The Final Report

 The report shows how you planned and conducted your experiment as well as your results, their significance and the strengths and limitations of your experiment.
+Our YouTube channel has a brief summary of an original report.

 Rules to Follow